blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

       This requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by the event in question).
-It takes several sub-parameters, all of which are optional and are combined together so that there must be an approval matching all specified requirements.
+Approval is a list of dictionaries with keys listed below, all of which are optional and are combined together so that there must be an approval matching all specified requirements.

       .. attr:: username